Portfolio

 The skin of the head was silicone, which allowed for realistic facial movements; and the controller, MP3 player and speakers were inside the body, so the figure was self contained needing only a mains power socket.

-In partnership with Gems Display Figures.
+In partnership with Gems Display Figures, now Gems Studio.

-The Animatronic figure is of a nineteen fifties scottish farmer (crofter) talking about his harsh life and is installed in the Hootananny Celtic
+The Animatronic figure is of a nineteen fifties Scottish farmer (crofter) talking about his harsh life and is installed in the Hootananny Celtic Heritage Centre in Inverness.

-In partnership with Gems Display Figures.
+In partnership with Gems Display Figures, now Gems Studio.

-bring their waste prevention message of Reduce, Reuse and Recycle to schools around the
+Cyclers are three state of the art presentation robots specially designed and built for the environment and education charity Waste Watch www.wastewatch.org.uk to bring their waste prevention message of Reduce, Reuse and Recycle to schools around the country.

-To aid Cycler in his job he needs a handler to tell
+To aid a Cycler in his job he needs a handler to tell him what to do by using a concealed radio control transmitter.

 He has five microcontrollers for a brain and nervous system; an MP3 sound file player, amplifier and speakers to allow him to talk; and seven electric motors to make him move.

-move his head and has full control over the MP3 player allowing highly interactive dialogs to take place.
+The handler can make Cycler drive around, move his arms, move his head and has full control over the MP3 player allowing highly interactive dialogs to take place.

-inbuilt personality program which makes him look around, moving and flashing his eyes, whilst moving his head and arms; for practical reasons Cycler is not allowed to drive about unless specifically ordered to do so by his handler.
-This
+In between being told what to do Cycler runs his own inbuilt personality program which makes him look around, moving and flashing his eyes, whilst moving his head and arms; for practical reasons Cycler is not allowed to drive about unless specifically ordered to do so by his handler.
+This personality program enables the handler to have both hands in view whilst Cycler continues to move speak and generally look alive thus aiding the presentation.

 In partnership with Professor Martin Smith, then of the Technology Innovation Centre (TIC)